GMAT and Your MBA Application Strategy

-In an ideal world, you would take the test just coming out of college, while you’re still in study and test mode as a recent student.
-Since both GMAT and GRE scores are valid for five years, getting the exams out of the way years in advance would free you to focus on all of the other elements of the application.
+Nearly every MBA candidate submits a GMAT or GRE score as part of their business school admissions package.
+Yet not everyone understands how the GMAT fits into the overall MBA application strategy.
+Ideally, you would take the test right out of college while still in study and test mode.
+Both GMAT and GRE scores are valid for five years.
+Therefore, getting the exams out of the way early frees you to focus on the other elements of the application.

 If you bomb the exam and can’t improve your score, you may need to reassess your target schools to include less-competitive options.
-Conversely, you may be able to add one more reach school if the score was higher than expected.
+Conversely, you may be able to add one more reach school if you scored higher than expected.

-Round one of business school admissions is about six months away at many schools, and if you still need to take the GMAT, you have a lot of work ahead of you.
-Unless you’re a natural at taking standardized tests, you’ll need to train your brain to get it back into test-taking form.
+The round one deadline is about five months away at many elite schools.
+If you still need to take the GMAT or GRE, you have a lot of work ahead of you!
+Unless you’re a whiz at standardized tests, you’ll need to train your brain to get it back into test-taking form.

-Most applicants devote at least 100 hours to test preparation, and depending on where you are in the process, you may have to take a prep class and perhaps take the test more than once.
-If this is the case, the first round may not be a realistic option unless you’re able and prepared to completely immerse yourself in the process.
+Most applicants devote at least 100 hours to test preparation.
+Depending on where you are in the process, you may have to take a prep class and perhaps take the test more than once.
+If this is the case, the first round may not be a realistic option—unless you’re prepared to immerse yourself in the process completely.

-Timing and planning are key to reducing the stress of the application process.
-We generally encourage applicants to not cram everything into too short of a timeline, but everyone has their own style and you need to figure out what makes the most sense for you, your goals and your schedule.
+Timing and planning are crucial to reducing the stress of the application process.
+We encourage applicants not to cram everything into too short of a timeline, but everyone has their own studying style.
+You just need to figure out what makes the most sense for you, your goals, and your schedule.